545zhou/reading_notes/Python for Data Analysis/Note.md

     * merge or other relational operations in popular databases

-2. The most two import classes in pandas
+2. The most two important classes in pandas

     * Series: one-dimensional array-like object containing an arrya of data and an associated array of data labels called __index__.